EimenOueslati/terraform-VM-example/README.md

 - **The root module** : This module is responsible for defining the required providers in addition to orchestrating the child modules and passing data from one module to the other.
 For our case we are passing the subnet id from the virtual network module to the virtual machine module to connect the VM to the subnet.
 - **The storage account module:** This module includes the definition of a resource group, storage account, and a storage container.
 The storage account name in this module uses a random string from the random provider in terraform to create a unique name since the storage accounts in Azure are required to be globally unique.
 - **The virtual network module:** This module defines the resource group for the virtual network as well as the network security group, virtual network, a single subnet, and an association to link the subnet and the security group.
 This module also contains and output file to output the subnet id to link it to the network interface card of the virtual machine.
-- **The virtual machine module:** this module defines A resource group, the actual virtual machine, and the necessary components for the VM to function such as a network interface card, a public IP to connect to the VM.
+- **The virtual machine module:** this module defines a resource group, the actual virtual machine, and the necessary components for the VM to function such as a network interface card, a public IP to connect to the VM.
 - **The key vault module:** This module is used to create a key vault to store secrets and it defines a resource group, a key vault with the appropriate access policies, in addition to three secrets one for the storage account access key, one for the VM username, and one for the VM password.
 All the secrets are encrypted and not stored as plain text.

 The following diagram is a high-level demonstration of the configuration structure: